gerard-geer/Tile2D/_pages/guides/04_animtiles.md

 - ```frameWidth``` is the width of each frame.
 - ```numFrames``` is the number of frames stored in the texture.

-Yes, this does result in some very wide images, but restrictions--and in general--care regarding texture dimensions has evaporated.
+Yes, this does result in some very wide images, but restrictions--and in general, care--regarding texture dimensions has evaporated.

 Additional AnimTile Features